intelligentnode/IntelliNode/IntelliNode/README.md

 - Generate prompt using LLM.
 - Add support for huge data memory semantic search using `SemanticSearchPaging`.
 - Update the chatbot with `stream` function.
+- Update the module to support next integration.

 Join the [discord server](https://discord.gg/VYgCh2p3Ww) for the latest updates and community support.